Why not learn and earn in school? 🎋

 ② Redefining Stage

-Let's refocus on how students from low-income families can succeed in completing public secondary education.
+Let's refocus on how students from low-income families can afford to complete public secondary education.

 When affordability is the constant challenge for receiving education, the option to enroll in school for teens living in poverty remains unjust.
 As a consequence, this specific group of students either do poorly in school or leave to directly aid their families' financial needs.